janoscsabakeves-afk/cosmic-asymmetry-black-hole-model/README.md

 Install dependencies: pip install sympy numpy matplotlib (or use requirements.txt if added).

 Run the notebook sequentially in Jupyter.
 This is a work-in-progress repo.
-For full details, see paper.pdf.
+For full details, see cosmic-asymmetry-black-hole-model.pdf.

 Contact: janoscsabakeves@gmail.com or @JanosKeves68 on X.